Tank: U.S. Defense Director for Operational Test & Evaluation

 Profile: The internal test and evaluation agency for U.S. military weapons and systems

-While its rather grim findings on theJoint Strike Fighter and Navy Littoral Combat Ship had previously been leaked or appeared in other government documents, the latest annual report from the Defense Department's director of operational test and evaluation ( &E), released last month, still contained enough gems to make news.
+While its rather grim findings on theJoint Strike Fighter and Navy Littoral Combat Ship had previously been leaked or appeared in other government documents, the latest annual report from the 's director of operational test and evaluation ( &E), released last month, still contained enough gems to make news.

 Department head J. Michael Gilmore wrote that of the 311 Major Defense Acquisition Programs (MDAPs) his office reviewed in fiscal 2011, 67 experienced either significant delays and/or so-called Nunn-McCurdy breaches, with 36 reaching formal Nunn-McCurdy breach status.
 Nunn-McCurdy, named after its legislative sponsors in Congress at the time, refers to a law that requires congressional notification and Pentagon certification of programs that exceed certain cost and schedule slippages.
 According to the DOT&E, the 67 programs accounted for a whopping 158 delays.